ACM Frequently Asked Questions

 Q. Once I receive ACM certification, do I need to re-apply every year?

-A. No. There is no need to re-apply each year as long as the student remains in the same major, stays in the same school, and retains Virginia residency.
+A. No. There is no need to re-apply each year as long as the student remains in the same major and retains Virginia residency.

 Q. If I change my major or residency, do I automatically retain ACM status?